Generate a sustainable flow of new projects, even in a challenging, volatile economic environment.

-Having worked with more than 175 professional services firms over the last 21 years, it’s clear that business development is often not a priority for consultants.
+After working with more than 175 professional services firms over the last 21 years, it’s become clear that business development is often not a priority for consultants.

 Securing new projects falls to one or two senior members (and the rest of the team are happy to leave them to it) or are the result of reactive referrals and recommendations.